adityaraj95/nychoropleth/README.md

 The GeoJson Files used can be found in the directory "./src/components/"

+## How to install and run this project

+Clone / Download the project using the following command

+-git clone

+go into the directory where the clone is created and type the following command

+-npm install

+Final Step will be to start the localhost server

+-npm start

+Open your browser and the project should be working on localhosh:3000 or "yourLocalHostIPAddress:3000"

 ## Available Scripts

 In the project directory, you can run: